hotwired/stimulus-site/_handbook/03_building_something_real.md

 </div>
 ```

+Reload the page and confirm that both buttons work.

 ## Actions and Targets Can Go on Any Kind of Element

-* Now let's add one more.
-This time we'll use a link instead of a button:
+Now let's add one more PIN field.
+This time we'll use a Copy _link_ instead of a button:

 ```html
 <div data-controller="clipboard">